 (3) The information referred to in subsection (2) must be displayed in a prominent position at a camping ground or in a prominent position at the office of a caravan park.

 (4) In this section —

-“special conditions” means conditions imposed on the relevant licence by the local government and specified on the licence as conditions to which this section applies.
+special conditions means conditions imposed on the relevant licence by the local government and specified on the licence as conditions to which this section applies.

 Division 3 — Register

 14. Register